autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

     * required:  False
   * version_separator
     * description:  Character used to separate the "Software Title Name" from the "Version"
       * For example:  CrowdStrike Falcon-5.27.10803.0'
         * The hyphen would be the separator character
-    * default': '-'
+    * default:  `-`
     * required:  False
   * max_depth
     * description:  Maximum depth of folders to iterate through
-    * default': '1'
+    * default:  `1`
     * required:  False
+  * OFFLINEAPPS_SMB_URL
+    * description:  An optional SMB URL to mount containing the search path
+    * required:  False
+  * OFFLINEAPPS_SMB_SHARE_NAME
+    * description:  Share to mount from the SMB server
+    * required:  False
+  * OFFLINEAPPS_SMB_PORT
+    * description:  Port to use to connect to the SMB server
+    * default:  `445`
+    * required:  False
+  * OFFLINEAPPS_SMB_MOUNT_POINT
+    * description:  Where the SMB share will be mounted too
+    * default:  `/tmp/OfflineApps/`
+    * required:  False
+  * OFFLINEAPPS_SMB_USERNAME
+    * description:  Username required to connect to the SMB server
+    * required:  False
+  * OFFLINEAPPS_SMB_PASSWORD
+    * description:  Password required to connect to the SMB server
+    * required:  False
+  * OFFLINEAPPS_SMB_DOMAIN
+    * description:  Domain, if required, to connect to the SMB server
+    * required:  False

 The output variables are:
   * version
     * description:  The highest version found according to pkg_resources.parse_version logic
+  * found_major_version
+    * description:  The "major version" of the version string found
   * cached_path
     * description:  Path to the existing contents in the AutoPkg Cache, whether newly or previously downloaded
+  * download_changed
+    * description:  Boolean indicating if the download has changed since the last time it was downloaded

 Used in:
   * com.github.mlbz521.download.ARCHICAD